chocolatey/docs/input/en-us/choco/setup.md

 ### I'm having trouble installing Chocolatey

 Make sure you've reviewed <a class="btn-collapse-target" href="#more-install-options" data-collapse-target="#moreInstallOptions" role="button">More Install Options</a> and looked over [Troubleshooting](xref:troubleshooting).
-If you've done those things, reach out over the mailing list or over the chat (Gitter).
+If you've done those things, reach out over the mailing list or over [chat](https://ch0.co/community).
 The links to those can be found in the open source section of https://chocolatey.org/support.

 ### I'm getting a 403 attempting to install